open-spaced-repetition/fsrs-browser/README.md

 This project runs [fsrs-rs](https://github.com/open-spaced-repetition/fsrs-rs) in the browser with support for training FSRS parameters.

 It git submodules [fsrs-rs](https://github.com/AlexErrant/fsrs-rs/tree/fsrs-browser) and [burn](https://github.com/AlexErrant/burn/tree/fsrs-browser) for reasons given [here](https://github.com/Tracel-AI/burn/pull/938#issuecomment-1925913866).
-As such, it will not be up to date with the latest fsrs-rs.
+As such, it will not be up to date with the latest fsrs-rs. fsrs-browser's major and minor version numbers will match the version of fsrs-rs used.
+The patch version number is reserved for this package's use and may drift out of sync with fsrs-rs.

 ## Building and demoing